deXOR0/AutoZoom/README.md

 ## How it works

-I scraped my [Binusmaya Myclass's](https://myclass.apps.binus.ac.id/) api and get all of the class info in json format.
+I scraped [Binusmaya Myclass's](https://myclass.apps.binus.ac.id/) api and get all of the class info in json format.
 After that the script will pick out all the classes that match a certain criteria:

 - Have the same date as today's date